Organizing a Wild Ones Chapter

 Organizing a Wild Ones chapter is a great way to get together with friendly, knowledgeable people who share your interest in native plants and natural landscaping.
-Feel free to contact the Wild Ones Executive Director for additional materials either via e-mail at firstname.lastname@example.org or toll free via phone at 877-394-9453.
+Start by reading the basic information on this page, and then (when you’re ready) you can check out more detailed information in the Chapter Start-up Kit, which includes everything you’ll need to really get started.
+Feel free to contact the Wild Ones Executive Director for help getting started either via e-mail at firstname.lastname@example.org or via phone at 920-730-3986.

 Good luck with your Wild Ones chapter start up.
-Call if you have questions and please don’t forget to stay in touch!
+Call if you have questions, and please don’t forget to stay in touch!

 Check out our more detailed Chapter Start-up Kit which includes everything you’ll need to really get started.